 Social media and technology have transformed the landscape of this generation.
 Children are growing up in the age of computers, cell phones, and social media.
 Long gone are the days where kids played outside and ventured home only when the street lights came on.
-Nowadays, children and teenagers spend a significant amount of their time in front of video game consoles, cell phones, You Tube, and Netflix.
+Nowadays, children and teenagers spend a significant amount of their time in front of video game consoles, cell phones, YouTube, and Netflix.
 The graphics in video games and computer programs continue to become more and more realistic with each technological enhancement.
-There is a school of thought that staunchly believes that aggression is being learned from playing violent computer and video games.
-This school of thought derives from social learning theory.
+This trend is unhealthy for a variety of reasons, including the increased physical aggression that studies have shown to result from playing violent video games.
+This notion is supported by the concepts behind social learning theory.

 In the 1960’s, Albert Bandura developed social learning theory, which is based on the premise that watching, copying, and modeling behaviors can help an individual to learn new behaviors.
 Under social learning theory, it is suggested that a young child can learn to be aggressive merely from watching and playing violent video content.
-In a similar sense, social learning theory also suggests that a young child can watch a You Tube instructional video to learn how to correctly fix his tie.
-Social learning theory becomes applicable to a teenager viewing and emulating behaviors viewed on other social media accounts.
+In a similar sense, social learning theory also suggests that a young child can watch a YouTube instructional video to learn how to pitch a tent.
+Social learning theory has further applications when it comes to consuming content and observing behavior on social media platforms.

 On the other hand, social learning theory can tip in the other direction and become negative when individuals are watching and learning from destructive role models.
-Teenagers struggling with eating disorders might experience a setback if they view and learn from social media pages with harmful content.
+Teenagers struggling with eating disorders might experience a setback if they view and learn from social media personalities that reinforce unhealthy stigmas about beauty and eating habits.
 Children who continually play video games that highlight weapons can learn to become a little too comfortable with them.

-Thus, social learning theory can result in positive or negative outcomes depending on the type of role model that is being watched.
-This can be a scary prospect in a society that runs almost exclusively on electronics and technology.
+In summary, social learning can result in positive or negative outcomes depending on the type of role model that is being observed.
+This can be a scary prospect in a society in which children have easy access to poor role models and violent content via mobile devices and the Internet.
 It has become difficult for parents to monitor everything that their child is looking at and learning from.
-Parents desperately attempt to monitor their children’s Snapchat, Instagram, and Twitter pages, while simultaneously keeping tabs on their You Tube accounts.
-With social media, it is almost impossible to eradicate all negative influences on the internet.
-Thus, parents, educators, and adults need to be especially vigilant in monitoring what today’s youth are watching, playing, and viewing.
-Despite this fact, when interfacing with positive content and helpful role models, social learning theory can be a very good thing.
+Many parents desperately attempt to monitor their children’s Snapchat, Instagram, and Twitter pages, while simultaneously keeping tabs on their YouTube accounts, though even this is not full proof.